alemart/surgescript/docs/engine/surgeengine.md

 `mobile`: boolean, read-only.

 Whether or not the engine has been launched in mobile mode.
-The user may be playing on a mobile device or on a Desktop computer with the mobile simulation enabled.
+The user may be playing on a mobile device or on a Desktop computer with the mobile mode enabled.

 *Available since:* Open Surge 0.6.1